chiefhenryd/Henry-ICHO/README.md

 Appendix B: Displays R-based data analytics, including code snippets and visualizations.

 Conclusion
-This README serves as a guide to navigate through the comprehensive analysis of the Costco retail dataset, conducted using SAS and R software.
+This README serves as a guide to navigate through the comprehensive analysis of the Retail dataset, conducted using SAS and R software.
 It encapsulates the key findings, recommendations, limitations, and future research directions stemming from the analysis.